tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 👉🏻 expressions[^1]

-[^1]: Notice the stupid semicolons appear when the line of code is imperative,
-    sounds familiar isn't it? yes, Rust 🦀
+[^1]: Notice the stupid semicolons appear when the line of code is imperative, sounds familiar isn't it? yes, Rust 🦀

-Then we have reasons why the "functional" snippet doesn't get **even better**.
+We find reasons why the "more functional" code doesn't get **even better**.

-The imperative version has the following visible problems, and **I encourage you to reason the code snippets** to figure them out.
+The imperative version has the following visible problems addressed next, and **I encourage you to reason the code snippets** to figure them out.

 ## General Concerns